michaeltan02/brainFuckIDE/README.md

         * Supports original the 8 operators for brainfuck, ignores all other characters
         * Stops execution if user tries to go outside or memory array
         * Stores user output in a string that dynamically increase in size when needed (alos dumps output in a .txt file if memory cannot be allocated)
-        > Plans to support shortcuts of letters and numbers.
+        > Plans to support shortcuts of letters and numbers
+        > Plans to include options to output assembly/machine code

     2. Debugger  --------------------------   COMPLETE
         * Step-by-step execution (shows which step the user is on)